starknet-edu/starknetbook/camp_1/README.md

 ### The builtins

 At the beginning of our program in Cairo, we write `%builtins output`.
 Here we are telling the Cairo compiler that we will use the `builtin` called `output`.
-You can learn more about builtins in [camp 5](../camp_5/README.md); however, you can continue writing Cairo without going deep into `builtins.
+You can learn more about builtins in [camp 5](../camp_5/README.md); however, you can continue writing Cairo without going deep into `builtin`s.
 We can summon Cairo's special abilities through the builtins.

 Let's explore one of the most common builtins.